serverless/examples/aws-python-line-echo-bot/README.md

 # AWS-python-line-echo-bot

-This is a simple echo bot on LINE bot. (python)
+This is a simple echo bot on LINE bot. (python), built with [line-bot-sdk](https://github.com/line/line-bot-sdk-python) v3.

 ## Before you start